 GMHHC also provides leadership for a key organization supporting a healthier Glendale community.
-The Glendale Healthier Community Coalition (GHCC), composed of key community leaders representing local community agencies and Glendale's hospitals, was created by Glendale's three hospitals and has successfully worked on many community-wide projects for 29 years (since 1994).
+The Glendale Healthier Community Coalition (GHCC), composed of key community leaders representing local community agencies and Glendale's hospitals, was created by Glendale's three hospitals and has successfully worked on many community-wide projects for 30 years (since 1994).
 These include the launch of Glendale Healthy Kids; the city's Quality of Life Indicators; and healthcare projects serving the homeless, as well as collaborating on the triennial Community Health Needs Assessment.
-The Director of Mission Integration serves on the Executive Board of the GHCC.